STRML/teamspeak-notification/README.md

-# TeamSpeak Notifier
+# TeamSpeak Notifier for Mac OS X

-Using TeamSpeak as your office communication channel can be difficult-- especially if you don't have your headphones on.
+Using TeamSpeak as your office communication channel can be difficult -- especially if you don't have your headphones on.

 This application will watch for incoming messages in Teamspeak and, should you be in a different window, display a notification to let you know that you recieved a message.

+This uses OS X's Notification Center to display notifications, so it requires 10.8+.
+There may be bugs in OS X betas as Apple has been known to change the API.

 ## Requirements

- - PyGTK
  - teamspeak3

+## Setup

+    python setup.py develop

 ## Use